“Go out into all the world and make disciples of all nations.” Matthew 28:18

 Missions of Hope International

-(MOHI) was founded in 2000 to bring the hope of Christ to 3 million people living in extreme poverty in the largest slum in Africa.
-Its directors and co-founders, Wallace & Mary Kamau, connected with CMF missionaries, and in 2007, CMF invited American churches to partner with the growing work.
+MOHI was founded in 2000 to bring the hope of Christ to 3 million people living in extreme poverty in the largest slum in Africa.
+Its directors and co-founders, Wallace & Mary Kamau, later connected with American missionaries from Christian Missionary Fellowship (CMF), a US based global mission organization.
+In 2007, CMF began inviting American churches to partner with the growing work.

-- Dick Alexander, retired Lifespring Senior Minister, is now a CMF consultant with MOHI.
+Dick Alexander, retired LifeSpring Senior Minister, is now working for MOHI.

-- Dave and Nancy Moore, Lifespring members, founded Africa Fire Mission in 2014.
+Dave and Nancy Moore, LifeSpring members, after visiting Missions of Hope and seeing the needs in Kenya, founded Africa Fire Mission in 2014.

-Focus: Committed to building and increasing the sustainable capacity of fire departments across Africa.
+Focus: Building and increasing the sustainable capacity of fire departments across developing communities.

-Africa Fire Mission was founded in 2014 by Lifespring members Dave and Nancy Moore.
-The organization exists to provide fire departments across Africa with equipment and training to keep their firefighters safe and to help protect the communities they serve.
-They also work with existing missions in order to equip them with fire prevention and community fire response strategies.
+Africa Fire Mission was founded in 2013 by LifeSpring members Dave and Nancy Moore.
+The organization exists to provide fire departments with equipment and training to keep their firefighters safe and to help protect the communities they serve.
+They also work with existing mission organizations (like Missions of Hope International) in order to equip them with fire prevention and community fire response strategies.
+AFM utilizes Community Health Evangelism to share the love of Christ with firefighters and community members.
+In 2019, AFM expanded its work to Ukraine, partnering with Tavreski Christian Institute.

 Location: Chennai, India